Infastructure and Construction Support

-Peak Environmental LLC has provided environmental consulting support to many infrastructure and construction projects throughout New Jersey.
+Peak Environmental, A Nova Group GBC Company has provided environmental consulting support to many infrastructure and construction projects throughout New Jersey.
 Peak routinely advises our Clients within the construction industry regarding best management practices for all environmental issues from due diligence, to soil and waste management, and site closure.

 Peak provided consulting support for New Jersey’s first approved linear construction project (LCP) to comply with the New Jersey Department of Environmental Protection (NJDEP) Linear Construction Technical Guidance (LCTG) document.
 The LCTG is applicable to all LCPs that will excavate more than 200 cubic yards of contaminated soil over the duration of the LCP.